 “My project has offered women core truths about their bodies with language that is bold and powerful, unlike most language we have for female genitals in any context.
 Human dignity.
 This is one of the reasons that, though it is a conceptual art project, it has been resonated at such scale.”

 The growing body of research on female sexual fulfilment still needs further exploration.
 The stigma that barred any effort to explain our pleasure and sexual health has led to serious untreated problems, misconceptions, fear, and chronic frustration and unhappiness.
+And it is still at large.
 However, we're gaining a deeper understanding of women's bodies, beyond the superficial objectification that has dominated society for decades.
 Women are tired of the hushed voices and knowing silence, and the deeper we probe into and discuss these topics in clear voices, the healthier and happier we all are.